gpaluk/math-core-fp11/README.md

 Plugin.IO Math Core Library
 ===========================

 The Plugin.IO math core library provides a set of classes that can be used for performing algebraic and geometric functions.
-This library focusus in the areas of computational geometry.
+This library focuses in the areas of computational geometry.